If you want to start your own business but don’t know what to do, this blog post will give you 20 untapped business ideas in Kenya.

 According to SEACOM East Africa, e-commerce in Kenya is a 1.5 billion largely untapped dollar economy.

-The industry remains untapped entirely due to lack of ICT and logistical infrastructure, customer reluctance (exacerbated by the rise of cybercrime), low Internet penetration, and inadequate digital literacy.
+The industry remains untapped due to a lack of ICT and logistical infrastructure, customer reluctance (exacerbated by the rise of cybercrime), low Internet penetration, and inadequate digital literacy.

 Investing in an e-commerce business is a good idea and, moreso better if you have an offline business that you can take online easily by leveraging social media.